US Flag - fm USfamily.net

 Word Length 30 30 30 36/30** 18 30 18 30 30 32

 The wall mount plaque of Navy Computer Genealogy is labeled "The ingenuity of the human mind combined with the capabilities of modern computers can make it possible to accomplish moderization."
-Donated by John Westergren.
+Restored and donated by John Westergren.

 Table Notes